 Enter the new User name, type and confirm its password, and add a Password hint.
 Then, click or tap on Next.

 Press Finish to complete the process of adding a new user/local account.

 You are returned to the User Accounts window, where you see the new user account listed alongside the others.

 TIP: You can also use the User Accounts window to set Windows 11 to allow you to automatically login without a password.

 When you install Windows 11, you arrive at a point where you are asked to add a Microsoft account.
 The user is added before you log in to Windows 11 for the first time.
 Enter the email or phone number associated with that account and press Next.

-If you use two-step verification for your Microsoft account, you might also have to confirm that you are the one who tries to sign in by entering a code you receive on your smartphone or an alternative email.
-Then, the account is added to Windows 11.
+If you use two-step verification for your Microsoft account, you have to confirm that you are the one who tries to sign in by entering a code received on your smartphone or an alternative email account.
+Otherwise, you are just asked to type the password of your account.
+Once you do, press Sign in, and the account is added to Windows 11.